jpillora/opts/README.md

 - `help` - The help text used to summaryribe the field.
 It will be displayed next to the flag name in the help output.

-	**Note:** `help` is the only setting that can also be set as a stand-alone struct tag (i.e. `help:"my text goes here"`).
+	*Note:* `help` can also be set as a stand-alone struct tag (i.e. `help:"my text goes here"`).
 You must use the stand-alone tag if you wish to use a comma `,` in your help string.

 - `mode` - The **opts** mode assigned to the field.
 All fields will be given a `mode`.
 Where the `mode` **`value`** must be one of: